Mega-Barrel/docker-weather-api/README.md

 ## Setup - Docker
 ### Environment Variable Setup
-Open the Dockerfile and go to line 26, and paste your bearer token where it says **'API Key'**.
+Open the Dockerfile, go to line 26, and paste your bearer token where it says **'API Key'**.
 Eg:
 ```Dockerfile
 # SET ENVIRONMENT VARIABLE
 ENV weather-api 'Paste your API Key'